wegue-oss/wegue/docs/wegue-configuration.md

 # Wegue configuration

 This describes the Wegue application configuration, which is modelled as JSON document.
+The **bold properties** are mandatory.

 ## Properties